SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 ### Putting risk-based testing into practice

-The concept of risk-based testing is simple and you can start putting it into practice easily - by starting simple!
+The concept of risk-based testing is straightforward and you can put it into practice easily - by starting simple!

-#### Identifying risks
+#### Identify risks

 **TODO**
 risk analysis workshops
 risk lists, etc.

 ::: greybox
-**Tip:** start simple with coming up with risks
+**Tip:** Start with a simple approach to your risk analysis, then become more advanced as your teams become more familiar with the risk-based approach

 **Tip:** diverse opinions, tech/biz/test
 :::